lexibank/bowernpny/README.md

-# The Internal Structure of Pama-Yungan
+# The Internal Structure of Pama-Nyungan

 Cite the source dataset as